-Demand decisive action on the region's fragile and conflict-affected contexts adaptation financing needs and the looming climate displacement crisis.
-This includes:

-- Mainstreaming climate action as part of the humanitarian response, building long-term climate resilience and climate security in the region and increasing efforts to promote inclusive development, peace and stability. - Develop child and gender-responsive climate policies and cross-sectoral governance structures.
-This includes: - For countries that have not yet fulfilled or renewed their NAPs and NDCs (Iraq, Lebanon, Syria), formulating climate change policies and setting up institutional arrangements that support and promote child-sensitive climate adaption, and adopt an intersectional and cross-sectoral approach to climate change adaptation and disaster risk management. - Ensuring the participation of children, $\cap$ young people and affected communities in the development of climate and disaster risk reduction policies including the forthcoming updated NDCs for Iraq, Syria and Palestine, and NAPs in Iraq and Lebanon.
+- Demand decisive action on the region's fragile and conflict-affected contexts adaptation financing needs and the looming climate displacement crisis.
+This includes: - Mainstreaming climate action as part of the humanitarian response, building long-term climate resilience and climate security in the region and increasing efforts to promote inclusive development, peace and stability. - Develop child and gender-responsive climate policies and cross-sectoral governance structures.
+This includes: - o In the formulation of all climate change policies (NAPs and NDC's) and the setting up institutional arrangements support and promote child-sensitive climate adaption and adopt an intersectional and cross-sectoral approach to climate change adaptation and disaster risk management. - Integrate the findings and advisories 0 from the expert dialogue on Children and Climate Change June 2024.
+Ensure the participation of children, young people and affected communities in the development of climate and disaster risk reduction policies.
 Ensure that those policies are child and gender-sensitive, multi-sectoral, inclusive of all children.
-Ensure that they prioritise strengthening the climate resilience of critical child services and vital community infrastructure (education, healthcare and psychosocial support) to minimise disruptions for displaced children during and after extreme climate events. - Investing in collecting child-centred climate-related disaggregated data, including for displaced children in fragile and conflict-affected contexts. - Empower and foster children and youth leadership and action by updating school curricula to include climate education, support opportunities for children to engage in local climate actions and climate-proof educational services. - Invest in bottom-up and locally-led climate and environmental programmes that meet the needs and priorities of displaced communities with a focus on green solutions.
-These should include:
+Ensure that they prioritise strengthening the climate resilience of critical child services and vital community infrastructure (education, healthcare and psychosocial support) to minimise disruptions for displaced children during and after extreme climate events. - Investing in collecting child-centred climate-related disaggregated data, including for displaced children in fragile and conflict-affected contexts. - Empower and foster children and youth leadership and action by updating school curricula to include climate education, support opportunities for children to engage in local climate actions and climate-proof educational services.

-- Alleviating climate-induced rural-tourban migration by increasing community resilience and adaptability to climate shocks through sustainable agriculture systems, and enhancing rural development and inclusive livelihood opportunities. - o Investing in renewable and resilient systems for water and electricity access. - o Improving waste management practices.
+- nvest in bottom-up and locally-led climate and environmental programmes that meet the needs and priorities of displaced communities with a focus on green solutions.
+These should include: - o Alleviating climate-induced rural-tourban migration by increasing community resilience and adaptability to climate shocks through sustainable agriculture systems, and enhancing rural development and inclusive livelihood opportunities. - o Investing in renewable and resilient systems for water and electricity access. - o Improving waste management practices.